-Fabits & Redvision Forge Strategic Partnership, Brings Exclusive Broking And Extended Financial Planning Services To 6 Million + MFD Customers
+Fabits & REDVision Forge Strategic Partnership, Brings Exclusive Broking and Extended Financial Planning Services to 6 Million + MFD Customers

-ï¿1⁄2This partnership has the potential to revolutionize the penetration of financial awareness and investing even furtherï¿1⁄2, said Ajath Anjanappa, Founder & CEO, Fabits. ï¿1⁄2Almost 50% of MFDs have over 500 crores in AuM; this offering will ensure the MFD can introduce their clients to various other investments.
-Given our mission is to make financial planning and wealth management accessible to the retail investor, this partnership seemed productiveï¿1⁄2, he further added.
+“This partnership has the potential to revolutionize the penetration of financial awareness and investing even further”, said Ajath Anjanappa, Founder & CEO, Fabits.
+“Almost 50% of MFDs have over 500 crores in AuM; this offering will ensure the MFD can introduce their clients to various other investments.
+Given our mission is to make financial planning and wealth management accessible to the retail investor, this partnership seemed productive”, he further added.

-ï¿1⁄2We at WMUIndia resonated a lot with Ajath and his teamï¿1⁄2s vision of making wealth management accessible for allï¿1⁄2, said Jayaprakash Pai, Founder & CEO, Wealth Managers United (India) Pvt Ltd. ï¿1⁄2This partnership furthers that exact same vision, and Iï¿1⁄2m very excited to see how it goesï¿1⁄2, he added.
+“We at WMUIndia resonated a lot with Ajath and his team’s vision of making wealth management accessible for all”, said Jayaprakash Pai, Founder & CEO, Wealth Managers United (India) Pvt Ltd. “This partnership furthers that exact same vision, and I’m very excited to see how it goes”, he added.

 REDVision's MFD-centric approach, combined with Fabits' unique financial experience, will produce a seamless and innovative equity trading experience for the MFDs on REDVision platform and through them, their 6 million customers.
 This exclusive collaboration highlights REDVision's commitment to MFDs, and once again positions them as the go-to platform for equity trading.
 For Fabits, this collaboration is a momentous step towards realizing their core mission of democratizing wealth management for all.

-Redvision is empowering more than 4500 Mutual Funds Distributors by facilitating their access to the lucrative multi-billion dollar IPO Market via our established platformï¿1⁄2, said Mr. Zahiruddin Babar, Co-Founder & CEO, REDVision Global.
+Redvision is empowering more than 4500 Mutual Funds Distributors by facilitating their access to the lucrative multi-billion dollar IPO Market via our established platform”, said Mr. Zahiruddin Babar, Co-Founder & CEO, REDVision Global.

 / About Fabits

 Headquartered in Bengaluru, Fabits is a goal-based investment platform that enables users to begin their financial investment journey in an effortless manner.
-An amalgamation of the words ï¿1⁄2financial habitsï¿1⁄2, Fabits is not only about getting started on the journey with small financial habits, but also seeing it through together with human investment experts and deep-tech algorithms.
-Fabitsï¿1⁄2 investment strategies are tailor-made to make the path to financial freedom and wealth creation easy, effective and accessible.
+An amalgamation of the words “financial habits”, Fabits is not only about getting started on the journey with small financial habits, but also seeing it through together with human investment experts and deep-tech algorithms.
+Fabits’ investment strategies are tailor-made to make the path to financial freedom and wealth creation easy, effective and accessible.

 To know more, visit: